 Subdivision 1.
 Workers' compensation and unemployment contribution costs.
 A successful bidder on a project must provide coverage for workers' compensation and reemployment insurance for its employees required under chapters 176 and 268, respectively, and other state and federal laws.

 Subd.
 2. Employee status.
-Employee status shall be determined using the same tests and in the same manner as employee status is determined under the applicable workers' compensation and unemployment insurance laws and rules.
+Employee status shall be determined using the same tests and in the same manner as employee status is determined under the applicable workers' compensation and reemployment insurance benefits laws and rules.